andrewheberle/serverless-ssh-ca/README.md

     "JWT_ALGORITHMS": ["RS256"],
     // The lifetime of the issued SSH certificates "SSH_CERTIFICATE_LIFETIME": "24 hours",
-    // A list of principals to add to the certificate "SSH_CERTIFICATE_PRINCIPALS": ["ssh-admin"],
+    // A list of additional principals to add to the certificate "SSH_CERTIFICATE_PRINCIPALS": ["ssh-admin"],
     // Whether to add the users own name as a valid principal "SSH_CERTIFICATE_INCLUDE_USER": false,